Privacy in Speech Technology: Introduction

 This paper presents a tutorial overview of privacy in speech technology that covers a wide range of threats, methodologies, and algorithms.
-Analysis of threats, however, demonstrates that while attack surfaces have great variety, the threat models are similar (see \cref{sec:threat}).
-Protections against those threats have \changed{five distinct categories of approaches, isolating target information by removing private information, limiting access to private the message through cryptography, reducing centralized threats through non-centralized processing, limiting access to reproduced audio, and improving overall system performance} (see \cref{sec:protections}).
-To quantify \changed{the} extent of protections, we further need methods for evaluation of privacy and utility (see \cref{sec:objmeasures}).
+The range of applications and content types where privacy-preserving processing methods are needed is vast, and \cref{sec:content} presents a brief overview thereof, and \cref{sec:def} defines the vocabulary.
+Analysis of threats demonstrates that while attack surfaces have a great variety, the threat models are similar (see \cref{sec:threat}).
+Protections against those threats have distinct categories of approaches, isolating target information by removing private information, limiting access to private information through cryptography, reducing centralized threats through non-centralized processing, limiting access to reproduced audio, improving overall system performance, and design principles from theoretical frameworks (see \cref{sec:protections}).
+To quantify the extent of protections, we further need methods for evaluation of privacy and utility (see \cref{sec:objmeasures}).
 While objective evaluation quantifies the actual level of privacy, users' impressions of privacy do not necessarily follow the objective level.
 For the best user experience, therefore, we need to quantify and understand users' perceptions, experiences, and preferences related to privacy, as well as design systems accordingly (see \cref{sec:psycho}).
-The range of applications and content types where privacy-preserving processing methods are needed is vast, and \cref{sec:content} presents a brief overview thereof.
-Finally, threats to and breaches in privacy have considerable consequences on both societal, economic, and individual levels, which has motivated governments to increasingly regulate the use of technology (see \cref{sec:law}).
+Finally, threats to and breaches in privacy have considerable consequences on both societal, economic, and individual levels, which have motivated governments to increasingly regulate the use of technology (see \cref{sec:law}).

+{This paper focuses primarily on speech technology in human-computer interfaces (see \cref{fig:allthreats}), but will also address telecommunication where appropriate.
+Focus is here, however, limited to the acoustic speech signal, also known as the \emph{voice}, since natural language processing is a distinct and largely independent field that warrants treating it separately (e.g.~\cite{mahendran2021privacy}). } Concerning telecommunication, approaches to ethical, legal, and technological questions related to privacy in telecommunication over landlines are well-established, and open discussions are primarily related to how the existing regulation and oversight should be extended also to cover mobile telecommunication and voice-over-Internet protocols (VoIP)~\cite{penders2004privacy,wong2009privacy,arapinis2017analysis}.